 Water and oil don't actually mix well together so you will need to add your essential oil to salt or baking soda.
 By adding oils straight to a hot bath they may cause irritation.
 To make the bath salt add up to 20 drops to 1 tablespoon of Himalayan sea salt.
 You could also use Baking Soda.

-Deb Carr is a distributor of Young Living.
+Deb Carr is a distributor of Young Living and currently studying to become an Aromatherapy Consultant.
 To enquire about experiencing the products or joining her team please click here.